AH-Meda/Python_for_DE_MLE_DS/README.md

 # Python_for_DE_MLE_DS
-Here, I aim to provide compact yet comprehensive Python fundamentals tailored for Data Engineers, Machine Learning Engineers, and Data Scientists.
+This repo provides compact yet comprehensive Python fundamentals tailored for Data Engineers, Machine Learning Engineers, and Data Scientists.
 The contents of this repository include, but are not limited to:

 * Primitive Data Types, Python Variables, and Expressions
 * Non-Primitive Data Structures: Lists, Tuples, Sets, and Dictionaries